kaans/mqtli/README.md

 ## How to use

-1. Download the latest release for you platform [from the releases](https://github.com/kaans/mqtli/releases/latest).
+1. Download the latest release for your platform [from the releases](https://github.com/kaans/mqtli/releases/latest).
 2. Extract the executable to a folder on your local hard drive
 3. Optional: Add the path to the executable to your environments PATH variable, so that you can execute the program from any folder